UoL-SignalProcessingGroup/SMC-NUTS/README.md

 # SMC-NUTS
-### An SMC sampler with a No-U-Turn sampler proposal distribution
+### An SMC sampler with the No-U-Turn sampler proposal distribution

-TO DOd: ADD DESCRIPTION
+This is a codebase used to generate results when using the No-U-Turn Sampler (NUTS) as a proposal distribution for a sequential Monte Carlo (SMC) sampler.
+This algorithm has been designed to take a [Stan](https://mc-stan.org/) model as input and use [BridgeStan](https://github.com/roualdes/bridgestan) to evaluate the both evaluations of the log posterior and the associated gradient.

 ## Installing SMC-NUTS